Wildehurst Wines is tucked away between rolling wheat fields in the small town of Koringberg, Swartland, South Africa.

 The Swartland Independent seal on the bottle reassures the consumer that we are keeping with these practices.

-Wildehurst Wines produces between 10 000 to 12 000 bottles of wine annually.
+Currently Wildehurst Wines produce 16 000 bottles of wine annually.

 This beautiful crest was designed by Joanne Hurst, using components of the things that she loves the most: